walbourn/walbourn.github.io/_posts/2012-05-04-direct3d-11-textures-and-block-compression.md

 <li><a href="https://developer.nvidia.com/gpu-accelerated-texture-compression">NVIDIA Texture Tools</a><br /><a href="https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop">NVIDIA Texture Tools for Adobe Photoshop</a></li>
 </ul>

-<em>Note that the NVIDIA tools haven't been updated in some time, and are currently missing support for the <a href="https://walbourn.github.io/the-dds-file-format-lives/">DX10 header extension</a>, BC6H, and BC7.</em>
+> The NVIDIA tools haven't been updated in some time, and are currently missing support for the <a href="https://walbourn.github.io/the-dds-file-format-lives/">DX10 header extension</a>, BC6H, and BC7.

 <strong>Related:</strong> <a href="https://walbourn.github.io/getting-started-with-direct3d-11/">Getting Started with Direct3D 11</a>